Search powered by AI

 Sunlight helps our bodies build up vitamin D levels.
 In the winter when sunlight is scarce, those stores are lower.
 Some studies have shown a link between low vitamin D levels and depression, though researchers caution that more evidence is needed to establish a connection.

-Kalayjian also recommends increasing vitamin B12; a 2016 study linked vitamin B12 deficiencies to depression.
+Kalayjian also recommends increasing vitamin B12 as studies have linked vitamin B12 deficiencies to depression in people are are genetically predisposed.

 "It's very important to have a blood test and talk with a psychologist and nutritionist, or someone who does both," she said.

 Pay attention to your diet and nutrition: Studies have shown that there is a plausible connection between diet and mental health.
-In particular, a 2018 study found a connection between the Mediterranian diet and lower rates of depression.
+Specifically, studies have found a connection between the Mediterranean diet and lower rates of depression.

 4. Counseling and medication

-If you're unable to rouse yourself from bed during the colder months and are isolating yourself from loved ones (beyond what's necessary for COVID-19), it could be time to talk with a mental health professional.
+If you're unable to rouse yourself from bed during the colder months and are isolating yourself from loved ones, it could be time to talk with a mental health professional.

 "[Often], it takes a long time for people to realize that there's a seasonal component to their depression," Ferguson said, adding that people may attribute it to the holidays or their children going back to school.
 "It's one thing to be blue, it's another thing to isolate yourself."